vinbhaskara/vinbhaskara.github.io/_posts/2023-11-11-slurm-jupyter.md

 srun --partition=<slurm_partition> --gres=gpu:1 --mem=50G --pty bash -l
 ```

 Here, we requested a Slurm compute node with at least one GPU and 50 GB of memory (RAM).
-Once resources are allocated, the shell in the Terminal session logs into the compute node.
+Once resources are allocated, the shell in the Terminal session logs into the compute node <code style="color: #0072be; background: #f4f2f9;">&lt;slurm_compute_node&gt;</code>.

+### Run Jupyter Server

-To establish a Jupyter Notebook server in the background that does not terminate with the Terminal shell session, use `tmux` or `screen`.
-Here we use `tmux` by creating a tab named `jupyter_tmux` on the allocated compute node:
+To run a Jupyter Notebook server in the background that does not terminate with the Terminal shell session, use [Tmux](https://github.com/tmux/tmux/wiki) or [GNU Screen](https://www.gnu.org/software/screen/).
+Here we use `tmux` by creating a tab named <code style="color: #0072be; background: #f4f2f9;">jupyter_tmux</code> on the allocated compute node:
 ```sh
 tmux new -s "jupyter_tmux"
 ```